 16. EPUB AHEAD OF PRINT (ACCEPTED ARTICLES)

 ACS offers Accepted Articles service for selected articles.
 Accepted Articles are complete full-text articles published online in advance of their publication in a printed issue.
 Articles are therefore available as soon as they are ready, rather than having to wait for the next scheduled print issue.
-Accepted Articles have been fully reviewed and approved for publication, but has yet to undergo copy-editing and proof correction.
+Accepted Articles have been fully reviewed and approved for publication, but have yet to undergo copy-editing and proof correction.
 They are therefore given a Digital Object Identifier (DOI), which allows the article to be cited and tracked before it is allocated to an issue.
 After print publication, the DOI remains valid and can continue to be used to cite and access the article.
 More information about DOIs can be found at http://www.doi.org/faq.html

 17. ACS ONLINE